lambdaclass/cairo-vm_in_go/README.md

 *UpdateFp*

 As we already know, the fp (frame pointer) points to the frame of the current function.
 It can be updated in 4 different ways.
-A regular fp update consists in no changes to the fp register.
+A regular fp update means changes to the fp register.
 An ap plus 2 update consists on asigning the value op ap to fp and increasing it's offset by two (note: in the code below we only asign the offset, as fp and ap live on the execution segment and therefore have the same segment index).
 A dst fp update consists on performing either a direct or relative jump based on the value of the dst operand.
 If dst is a relocatable, fp will take the value of dst, if dst is a felt, fp's offset will be increased by the amount given by dst

 ```go
 // Updates the value of FP according to the executed instruction